Last Updated on April 8, 2021 by queenie mak

 You can find this HK style breakfast combo (or a variation of it) in any cha chaang teng in Hong Kong.

-Where to eat HK style breakfast
+Where to eat HK style breakfast in Hong Kong

 - Tea Master (茶王冰室) ($) – a modern cha chaang teng serving set HK style breakfast sets in Prince Edward

 - Australian Dairy Company (澳洲牛奶公司) ($) – rated as the best Hong Kong breakfast cafe, but be prepared to order even before you sit down.
 Best to go during weekdays

 - Men Wah Bing Teng (敏華冰廳) ($) – a local cha chaang teng with over 20 locations in Hong Kong serves several HK-style breakfast combos